 Prior to July 2007, the QCB tracked the interest rates of the US Federal Reserve.
 However, the QCB has not deemed it necessary to reduce interest rates on the last several occasions that the US Federal Reserve has reduced its interest rates.
-Since May 2008, the QCB deposit rate has remained at 2.0%.
+Since May 2008, the QCB deposit rate has remained at 2.0% and its lending rate has remained at 5.5% since 2007.
 This marks a return to the rate in place in early 2005, after the QCB deposit rate had increased to a high of 4.75% over the course of 2006 and the first half of 2007.